Gladstone Land Co. (NASDAQ:LANDM) Declares Monthly Dividend of $0.10

 Gladstone Land Co.
-(NASDAQ:LANDM – Get Free Report) announced a monthly dividend on Monday, October 14th, Wall Street Journal reports.
-Shareholders of record on Friday, December 20th will be paid a dividend of 0.1042 per share on Tuesday, December 31st.
+(NASDAQ:LANDM – Get Free Report) declared a monthly dividend on Tuesday, October 8th, NASDAQ reports.
+Shareholders of record on Tuesday, October 22nd will be given a dividend of 0.1042 per share on Thursday, October 31st.
 This represents a $1.25 annualized dividend and a yield of 5.10%.
-The ex-dividend date of this dividend is Friday, December 20th.
-This is an increase from Gladstone Land’s previous monthly dividend of $0.10.
+The ex-dividend date is Tuesday, October 22nd.

 Gladstone Land Price Performance